 Causes of Mixed Cerebral Palsy

 Mixed cerebral palsy is caused by damage to multiple areas of the brain.
-It can occur due to any combination of damage to the developing motor cortex, basal ganglia, and cerebellum.
+It can occur due to any combination of damage to the developing motor cortex, basal ganglia, thalamus, and cerebellum.

 Individuals with mixed CP usually experience the effects of two different types of cerebral palsy.
 However, it’s also possible (although much rarer) to experience the effects of all three.